apache/cordova-docs/docs/en/edge/guide/platforms/wp8/parallels.md

    ![](img/guide/platforms/wp8/parallel_optimize_opts.png)

-Once you complete these steps, you are then ready to install the Windows Phone SDK.
+Once you complete these steps, you are ready to install the Windows Phone SDK.
 See the Windows Phone Platform Guide for details.